U-Pick Strawberries

 -

-Tennis shoes are the best choice in footwear.
-Hats and Sunscreen are a must!
+Tennis shoes and hats are the best choice in footwear.

 -